Characterizing the effect of retractions on publishing careers: Supplementary Note 1: Data preprocessing filters

-\item \textbf{Removing papers with missing fields:} Out of the 5,291 remaining retracted papers, 616 papers had missing information on at least one of the following variables: (i) affiliation at the start of the author's career; (ii) affiliation in the year of retraction; (iii) discipline; and (iv) gender. \\ We retain 4,675 retracted papers and 15,672 authors after applying this filter.
+\item \textbf{Removing papers with missing fields:} Out of the 5,275 remaining retracted papers, 697 papers had missing information on at least one of the following variables: (i) affiliation at the start of the author's career; (ii) affiliation in the year of retraction; (iii) discipline; and (iv) gender.
+This resulted in 14,579 authors and 4,581 retracted papers.

-\item \textbf{Removing authors with possible name disambuigation problems in MAG:} We identify 58 authors (0.4\%) with name disambiguation problems in MAG.
-We remove these authors from our analysis.

 \end{itemize}